 - EC is meant to be used in cases of unprotected intercourse or in situations in which problems with regular contraceptive methods have occurred, such as when a condom breaks or a dose of oral contraceptive pills is skipped.

 - The primary mechanism of action of EC pills is through the disruption of ovulation.
-Please see the International Consortium for Emergency Contraception’s fact sheet (in English, French, Spanish, or German) for more information on how levonorgestrel-alone emergency contraceptive pills prevent pregnancy.
+See the International Consortium for Emergency Contraception’s fact sheet of 2013 in English, French, Spanish, or German) for more information on how levonorgestrel-alone emergency contraceptive pills prevent pregnancy.

 - EC pills will not disrupt an existing pregnancy.
-Please see the International Consortium for Emergency Contraception’s fact sheet (in English or French) for more information on the important differences between EC and medical abortion.
+Please see the International Consortium for Emergency Contraception fact sheet (in English, French or Spanish) for more information on the important differences between EC and medical abortion.

 Please visit the following sites for additional information on EC: